 That's the crux of the problem.
 With a no-prep approach the veneers alone make up the needed thickness variations.
 And this is the type of situation that can easily result in bulky or over-contoured teeth.

-Our second graphic illustrates a conventional porcelain veneers approach.
+Our second graphic illustrates the use of conventional veneering technique.

 With it, the most prominent portions of the teeth are trimmed back first and then the veneers are made and placed.